Result (cricket): Abandoned

 A match can be "abandoned" or "cancelled" if weather or other conditions prevent any play from occurring at all.
-If the bowler of the first over of play has not started his/her runup when the officials decide to abandon play then the result is termed 'abandoned without a ball being bowled'.
+If the bowler of the first over of play has not started their runup when the officials decide to abandon play then the result is termed "abandoned without a ball being bowled".
 Such a game is not included in official statistical records.

 Before July 2004, the same result occurred if the toss had been taken but the match was abandoned before a ball was bowled.
 Since 2004, the International Cricket Council for International matches has decreed that a match where the toss takes place but which is abandoned without a ball being bowled is either a draw or (for a limited-overs match) a no result.
 Such games are now included in statistical records, counting, for example, as a game played by the teams and nominated players.

 Rare results

 Awarded

 The umpires also have the power to "award" a match to one side where the other side either concedes defeat or in the opinion of the umpires refuses to play, in which case the game can be deemed to have been forfeited by the side in question.
 (Note that this is not the same as the (voluntary) forfeiture of an innings under Law 15.)
 This power is very rarely used.
 Before this rule was introduced there had been cases in the international arena where one team has refused to play, or deliberately stopped playing for a while.
 One notable incident was when Sri Lanka temporarily stopped play during a match in January 1999 against England when Muttiah Muralitharan was called for throwing by umpire Ross Emerson (Muralitharan having previously been called for throwing by another umpire Darrell Hair in previous fixtures).
 A similar case occurred in the Sydney Test in 1971, when umpires came close to awarding the match to Australia after England players withdrew during crowd disturbances.

 The only time that a Test match has been won in this manner is when umpires Darrell Hair and Billy Doctrove awarded England the Fourth Test against Pakistan on 20 August 2006 after Pakistan refused to take the field at the scheduled time after tea on the fourth day.
 This was because Hair alleged that Pakistani bowlers tampered with the ball.
 He did not name a player involved in the incident.
 Later during the ICC general body meeting in 2008, the result was changed to "match drawn", and then in February 2009 changed back to an England win.

+In one-day international cricket, on 3 November 1978, Pakistan were awarded the third ODI against India when India conceded the match in protest against short-pitched bowling.

+On 13 March 1996, in a World Cup semi-final held in India, Sri Lanka were awarded the match against India by default when crowd disturbances made it impossible for the game to continue.
+Sri Lanka were well ahead of India at the time.